sherlock-protocol/sherlock-v2-docs/audits/real-time-judging/judging/README.md

 - reentrancy attacks
 - attacks related to the gas consumption and/or reverting message calls

-Also, Watsons must outline all constraints of the issue being triggered and specify in which situations these constraints may trigger the issue.
+Also, Watsons are stronlgy recommended to outline all constraints of the issue being triggered and specify in which situations these constraints may trigger the issue.

 If a PoC is not provided in the original report, it can be considered invalid.